-Vegetations are caused by physical trauma, not infection.
+Vegetations are not caused by infection.
 They may be clinically undetectable or become a nidus for infection (leading to infective endocarditis), produce emboli, or impair valvular function.

 Catheters passed through the right side of the heart may injure the tricuspid and pulmonic valves, resulting in platelet and fibrin attachment at the site of injury.
 In disorders such as SLE, circulating immune complexes may result in friable platelet and fibrin vegetations along a valve leaflet closure (Libman-Sacks lesions).
 These lesions do not usually cause significant valvular obstruction or regurgitation.
-Antiphospholipid syndrome (lupus anticoagulants, recurrent venous thrombosis, stroke, spontaneous abortions, livdo reticularis) also can lead to sterile endocardial vegetations and systemic emboli.
-Rarely, granulomatosis with polyangiitis (formerly, Wegener granulomatosis) leads to noninfective endocarditis.
+Antiphospholipid antibody syndrome (lupus anticoagulants, recurrent venous thrombosis, stroke, spontaneous abortions, livedo reticularis) also can lead to sterile endocardial vegetations and systemic emboli.
+Rarely, granulomatosis with polyangiitis leads to noninfective endocarditis.

 In patients with chronic wasting diseases, disseminated intravascular coagulation, mucin-producing metastatic carcinomas (of lung, stomach, or pancreas), or chronic infections (eg, TB, pneumonia, osteomyelitis), large thrombotic vegetations may form on valves and produce significant emboli to the brain, kidneys, spleen, mesentery, extremities, and coronary arteries.
 These vegetations tend to form on congenitally abnormal cardiac valves or those damaged by rheumatic fever.